abarker/pytest-helper/doc/sphinx_docs/index.rst

 .. note::

-   It is traditional to run tests from the end of a Python module, but `script_run` is calling another program (pytest) to extract and run the tests.
-The test functions themselves can be placed anywhere, but it is not recommended to place a `script_run` call near the end of a module.
-In many cases it works, but it causes problems with explicit relative imports.
-   Putting the `script_run` call near the end of the module is also less efficient, since the module's initialization code gets run twice.
+   In script-based Python (i.e., not using packages) it is common to run simple module tests at the end of a module, in an `if __name__ == "__main__":` conditional section.
+Here, though, `script_run` is calling another program (pytest) to extract and run the tests, and it must work inside packages which can have explicit relative imports.
+In this case it is better to call the `script_run` near the beginning of the module.
+(This is also more efficient than calling `script_run` at the end of the module since in the latter case the module's initialization code gets run twice.)

 .. _Configuration: